 Trump consoles shooting victims, faces new criticism

-DAYTON: President Donald Trump consoled victims of a mass shooting in Ohio on Wednesday (Aug 7) but protesters and opponents denounced what they say is his extremist rhetoric on race and immigration.
+EL PASO: President Donald Trump consoled victims of mass shootings in Ohio and Texas on Wednesday (Aug 7) but faced protesters demanding gun control and denouncing what they say is his extremist rhetoric on race and immigration.

-The president's trip to Dayton, where nine people were gunned down over the weekend, was to be followed immediately after by a stop in the border city of El Paso, Texas, where 22 were murdered.
+The president landed in El Paso, Texas, where a self-declared white supremacist murdered 22 people last weekend at a Walmart heavily frequented by customers of Hispanic origin.

+Protesters gathered, just as they had at Trump's earlier stop in Dayton, Ohio, where nine people died in a separate mass shooting over the weekend.
-In Dayton, Trump and his wife Melania spent most of their time meeting patients and staff at Miami Valley Hospital, White House spokeswoman Stephanie Grisham said.

-Trump told shooting survivors, "you had God watching.
-I want you to know we're with you all the way," according to Grisham.
+Together with his wife Melania, Trump talked to patients and staff at Dayton's Miami Valley Hospital, telling shooting survivors, "you had God watching.
+I want you to know we're with you all the way," according to presidential spokeswoman Stephanie Grisham.

-But Trump's job of consoler in chief is complicated by charges that his own messaging - in particular his vilification of illegal immigrants - has emboldened political extremists.
+Ohio Democratic Senator Sherrod Brown, a Trump opponent, said afterwards that the president "was comforting and he did the right thing" in the hospital.
+But the senator denounced Trump's "racist talk and divisive talk" on immigration issues.

-Protesters gathered, holding signs that called for restrictions on gun buying and in one case simply demanding that politicians "Do something!"
-A Trump baby blimp, an inflatable effigy of the president in nappies, made an appearance.
+Outside the hospital, protesters held signs that called for restrictions on gun buying or, in one case, demanding impeachment proceedings.

+A Trump baby blimp, an inflatable effigy of the Republican president in a nappy that has featured in protests in London and elsewhere, made an appearance.

-"We don't want him here," one resident, Lynell Graham, told CNN, echoing earlier comments by Dayton's Democratic mayor Nan Whaley, who said she planned to tell Trump "how unhelpful he's being."
+"We don't want him here," El Paso resident Lynell Graham told CNN.

-There were, however, other protesters expressing support for the Republican president, illustrating just how divided the country is ahead of next year's elections.
+Pro-Trump protesters also took to the streets, illustrating the sense of division in the country ahead of next year's presidential election.

+Trump social media director Dan Scavino tweeted that the president was "treated like a Rock Star inside the hospital."

 Local Democratic congresswoman Veronica Escobar said she would not meet the president.